Kenosha Chapter of the National Society Daughters of the American Revolution honors teens with Good Citizenship Award

-The Kenosha Chapter of the National Society Daughters of the American Revolution honored six Kenosha County high school seniors with Good Citizen Awards earlier this month.
+The Kenosha Chapter of the National Society Daughters of the American Revolution recently honored six Kenosha County high school seniors with Good Citizen Awards.

-A luncheon April 1 at the Parkway Chateau recognized this year’s winners, which include Elizabeth Shatzer from Bradford High School, Erika Bando from Lakeview Technology Academy, Megan Grow from Shoreland Lutheran High School, Hannah Shibilski from St. Joseph Catholic Academy, Benjamin Wajerski from Tremper High School and Austin Dawson from Westosha Central High School.
+An April luncheon at the Parkway Chateau recognized the 2023 honorees: Elizabeth Shatzer from Bradford High School, Erika Bando from Lakeview Technology Academy, Megan Grow from Shoreland Lutheran High School, Hannah Shibilski from St. Joseph Catholic Academy, Benjamin Wajerski from Tremper High School and Austin Dawson from Westosha Central High School.

 People are also reading…